ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/channel/channel_form/index.rst

   sticky_entry="yes"

 Force the entry to be "sticky" or not.
+This parameter only applies to new entries and will be ignored for edits.

 url\_title=
 ~~~~~~~~~~~